Cutting Edge

 Menchit Wong has dedicated her life to advocating for children.
 For 30 years, Menchit served with Compassion International as both country director for the Philippines and as the international child advocacy director.
 She was a catalyst for the Lausanne Children-at-Risk Network, and now serves as co-vice chair of the Lausanne Movement’s international board.
 She is also part of the leadership team of the relaunched 4:14 Movement.

 The bleak reality is that far too many children are at risk today.
-Dr Susan Hillis will share how she believes that ‘cutting edge hope’ – innovative collaboration between governments, the church, and academia – is the only way to respond.
+Using examples of her work to help children in crisis because of the Ukraine war, Dr Susan Hillis shares how she believes that ‘cutting edge hope’ – innovative collaboration between governments, the church, and academia – is the only way to respond.

 Dr. Winnie Fung is the Chief Executive of CEDAR Fund, an independent Christian relief and development organisation in Hong Kong.
 She is a development economist with a PhD in Business Economics from Harvard University and an MA in Biblical Studies from Wheaton College.